 - Original and/or subsequent record used to evaluate the corner position.

-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - 3.
-Description of monument and accessories set to perpetuate the corner position.

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 6.
+Fill in Cross Index & Section Diagram at bottom of sheet.